 If you were given the chance to trek through lush jungle, driven on by the thought of snow capped peaks; to pick your way through a lunar landscape coloured by plants seemingly taken from a child’s imagination; or ice climb to see the curvature of the earth as it meets the heart of Africa - would you take it?

 The Rwenzori Mountains are one of the most exciting and challenging mountain ranges to trek and climb in the world.

-The height of the peaks may not match taller mountains elsewhere in the world, the highest point, Mt Stanley’s Margherita Peak is 5,109 metres, but their remote location, fluctuating weather conditions, startlingly diverse vegetation, and low visitor numbers combine to thrill adventurous trekkers looking for a very special experience.
+The height of the peaks may not match taller mountains elsewhere in the world, the highest point, Mount Stanley’s Margherita Peak is 5,109 metres, but their remote location, fluctuating weather conditions, startlingly diverse vegetation, and low visitor numbers combine to thrill adventurous trekkers looking for a very special experience.